Wedemeyer-Lab/PEDIA-BRAIN-Pons/README.md

 * Merge Projects following Merge_Projects.Rmd, in the **code** folder.
 * Use created atlas for subsequent analysis files in the **analysis** folder

-Note: You can skip the creation of the atlas by downloading the full or downsampled atlas here: https://pediabrain.nchgenomics.org/
+Note: You can skip the creation of the atlas by downloading the full or downsampled atlas here: https://pediabrain.nchgenomics.org/ (available after publication).